 However, as the research progressed, it became clear that the strongest link with head injury was not helmets but alcohol use by cyclists.
 Of 40 alcohol-affected cyclists, 57.5% had head injuries, compared to 29.5% of cyclists who had not used alcohol, a highly significant difference.
 In fact, the research found no significant relationship between helmet use and head injury for sober cyclists.
 It just so happened that all the intoxicated cyclists except one did not wear a helmet.

 Kim, Kim, Ulfarsson and Porrello, 2007 also discovered a correlation between alcohol and helmet use.
 In their study, only 1 of 174 intoxicated bicyclists wore a helmet.
 Li and Baker, 1994, too, noted that intoxicated bicyclists may be less likely to wear helmets.
+Li, Baker, Smialek and Soderstrom, 2001 found that sober cyclists are 7 times more likely to wear a helmet than drunk cyclists.

 Kim, Kim, Ulfarsson and Porrello, 2007 found that intoxication greatly increased the probability of a bicyclist suffering a fatal injury in a collision with a motor vehicle (by 174%).
 A Canadian coroner's review has shown that of 129 cyclists' deaths, toxicology tests were performed on 90 and of these one-third (30) showed evidence of the cyclists being under the influence of alcohol or drugs (Ontario, 2012).
 Olkkonen and Honkanen, 1990 found that an inebriated cyclist had 10 times the risk of injury than a sober cyclist.